rwxrob/skilstak/docs/README.md

 # Welcome!

-Welcome to the **SKILSTAK Learning Community** knowledge base!
-Home of the annual, crowd-sourced Beginner Boost learning event.
+Welcome to the **SKILSTAK Learning Community**!

+You've reached our knowledge base and home of the annual, crowd-sourced Beginner Boost learning event.
 This is where we document everything in a searchable, mobile-friendly way to supplement our YouTube video content, live Twitch sessions, and Discord channel discussions.
-Master, beginner---or just lurker---we do hope you'll join us.
+Master, beginner, or just lurker, we do hope you'll join us as we blow the doors off broken traditional education paradigms.

 ## How can I see the latest changes?